eliquid/awesome-online-reputation-management-seo/README.md

 Online Reputation Management ORM SEO Services
 ------
-*Consultants and agencies that can help you with Local SEO*
+*Consultants and agencies that can help you with ORM*